nktvslv/mzcharge/README.md

 ```

 ## Package functionality
-`mzcharge` has five functions:

-`charge_singlespec` is the major function that takes a single spectrum (numeric
+`charge_singlespec` takes a single spectrum (numeric vector of mz values
-vector of mz values followed by intensity values, an output of `spectra`
-function from [mzR](https://github.com/sneumann/mzR/) package) and returns a
+followed by intensity values, an output of `spectra` function from [mzR](https://github.com/sneumann/mzR/) package) and returns a
 data.frame where each row represents a centroid with corresponding mz,
 intensity, charge, isotopic position, index of isotopic pattern and count of
 peaks in pattern.
 This function can be used interactively for tweaking processing